Dr. Doni Wilson discusses leaky gut, how it makes MTHFR worse, how it affects methylation, and easy steps to recovery.

 - If we are feeding the bacteria the wrong food, or we are taking medications that disturb our bacterial balance, it can increase the level of “wrong” bacteria in the gut.
 This causes an imbalance (called dysbiosis).

 - These “bad bacteria” expel toxins (called endotoxins).
 If you have leaky gut, these endotoxins don’t just stay in the gut, but can travel throughout the body, via the bloodstream.

 - These endotoxins won’t necessarily send you to the hospital (like C.diff or salmonella bacteria), but they can cause weight gain, fatigue, and general poor health.

 One kind of endotoxin on which many studies have been conducted1 is LPS (lipopolysaccharide), which can cause leaky gut by damaging the intestinal cells.
-It can also get out of the intestines and into your blood stream, causing pain (muscle, joint, bladder, head) and “brain fog.”
+LPS can also get out of the intestines and into your blood stream and nervous system, causing pain (muscle, joint, bladder, head) and “brain fog.”

 How Endotoxins Can Make MTHFR Worse

 Using LPS as an example, this endotoxin impairs the methylation process by blocking MAT (methionine adenosyl transferase).2

 MAT is the enzyme that creates SAM.
 So, if LPS blocks MAT, you won’t get SAM, which is essential to methylation. inflammation caused by food reactions can also inhibit MAT.
 Thus, if you have both (inflammation and LPS), MAT will not function well, no matter your genetics.

 People with MTHFR already have a genetic tendency to have less SAM.
 If you throw LPS and inflammation on top of that, it doesn’t matter how much folate or other supplements you take, as they will go nowhere if LPS and inflammation are blocking the process.

 What to Do if You Have MTHFR and Leaky Gut